Hibby/packetradio-guide/docs/beginners-guide.md

 ### Equipment

-You'll need a Radio, and a computer with a cable to connect them together.
-Sometimes these are easy to buy online, and the moreadventurous can make them.
-If you've done [FT-8](https://en.wikipedia.org/wiki/FT8) or another datamode, you might already have this cable.
+You'll need a Radio and a computer with a cable to connect them together.
+Sometimes these are easy to buy online, and the more adventurous can make them.
+If you've done [FT-8](https://en.wikipedia.org/wiki/FT8) or another data mode, you might already have this cable.

 Learn more about some Radio equipment [here](equipment/index.md).

 ### Modem

 You'll need a modem of some variety.
-For more advanced users this of often a piece of hardware such as a [NinoTNC](modems/ninotnc.md), but as a beginner you're better suited to a piece of software such as [QtSoundModem](modems/qtsm.md).
+For more advanced users this of often a piece of hardware such as a [NinoTNC](modems/ninotnc.md), but as a beginner you're likely better served with a piece of software such as [QtSoundModem](modems/qtsm.md).
 As the software costs nothing and takes no time to be delivered, it's quicker to get started with!
+No lunch is free, however, so this simpler starting point brings with it more configuration complexity!

 Learn more about modems [here](modems/index.md)